oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user_address.md

 ### get

-Retrieve a specific customer user address record.
+Retrieve a specific <a href="https://www.orocommerce.com/documentation/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer user address</a> record.

+{@inheritdoc}

 ### get_list

-Retrieve a collection of customer user address records.
+Retrieve a collection of <a href="https://www.orocommerce.com/documentation/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer user address</a> records.

+{@inheritdoc}

 The list of records that will be returned can be limited by filters.

 ### create

-Create a new customer user address record.
+Create a new <a href="https://www.orocommerce.com/documentation/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer user address</a> record.

+{@inheritdoc}

 The created record is returned in the response, with a 201 Created status code.